agroal/pgagroal/doc/man/pgagroal.conf.5.rst

   The Unix Domain Socket location.
 Mandatory

 metrics
-  The metrics port for pgagroal.
+  The metrics port.
+Default is 0 (disabled)

+management
+  The remote management port.
 Default is 0 (disabled)

 log_type
   The logging type (console, file, syslog).
 Default is console